mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-41"></a>
 [Back to top](#top)
 ## CA-41 -- Rep. Mark Takano (D)
+### Committees
+Mark Takano is the #14 Democrat on the House Committee on Science, Space, and Technology

+Mark Takano is the #8 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $3,213,000.00 in SC HEP grants.